For immediate release. Please contact BG@HammerDownUSA.com

 Dave Darland, Jac Haudenschild, Tim Kaeding, Steve Kinser, Danny Lasoski, Jason

-Meyers, Daryn Pittman, Joey Saldana, and Donny Schatz.
+Meyers, Daryn Pittman, Joey Saldana, and Schatz.

 Three